JohnsonJiang1996/AdvAttack_LLM4TS/README.md

 ## 🎯 The Core Idea

-Adversarial attacks introduce tiny tweaks to time series input data—imperceptible to the human eye but devastating to LLMs’ predictions.
-Imagine stock prices turning into white noise or weather forecasts spiraling into gibberish.
-That’s the power of **DGA**.
+Adversarial attacks introduce subtle modifications to time series input data—nearly imperceptible but capable of significantly impacting LLMs’ predictions.
+For instance, small changes in stock prices could disrupt meaningful patterns, or slight adjustments in weather data might lead to inaccurate forecasts.

 ---